mirzafahad/mirzafahad.github.io/_posts/2020-06-26-tflite-stm32-part3.md

 Couple of things that needs some clarification:

-* The project comes with the model files.
-If you want to use your own model file, replace the ones shown below with yours.
+* This project came with the model files.
+If you want to use your own model file, replace the ones that came with the repo with yours.
 * TFLite uses a function called `DebugLog()` to print out error messages.
 The header file is in `tensorflow/tensorflow/lite/micro/debug_log.h`.
-Printing output using UART varies by hardware, so it is user's responsibility to provide the implementation. `debug_log.c` is included under the `Core` folder and is specific to STM32.
+Printing output using UART will vary by hardware, so it is user's responsibility to provide the implementation. `debug_log.c` is included under the `Core` folder and is specific to STM32.

 # What is happening under the hood?
 Let's open the `main.cpp` (under the `Core` folder).